 VBoxManage setextradata "Your VM Name" "VBoxInternal/Devices/smc/0/Config/GetKeyFromRealSMC" 1

-Close VirtualBox then copy this code to Command Prompt.
+Close VirtualBox then copies this code to Command Prompt.

 Set up the account as you wish and you can start using the macOS 10.14 Mojave as you would on a Mac.

-Have fun exploring all the features the new Mojave has to offer.
+Have fun to explore all the features the new Mojave has to offer.
 Done!

-In order to enjoy macOS on Windows, you need to learn how to install macos on VirtualBox.
-With this you can experience all the features of this new operating system while still being able to use Windows at the same time.
+To enjoy macOS on Windows, you need to learn how to install macOS on VirtualBox.
+With this, you can experience all the features of this new operating system while still being able to use Windows at the same time.